ecmwf/metview-python/docs/api/data_toc.rst

       - Fills missing values along the horizontal line

     * - :func:`find`
-      - Find where a number occurs in a vector
+      - Find locations of values in a :class:`Fieldset`

     * - :func:`float`
       - Converts int GRIB to float GRIB